AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 It might be necessary to format the value that corresponds to the label, e.g. do scaling or some mathematical operations using tokens, format or any other javascript functions.

 Here is a sample of financial chart with euro and dollar axes.
 Axis that represents dollar rate is set as main and the additional euro axis gets value from the dollar axis and transforms it into euro according to the exchange rate.
-Some separators are added to adjust X-axis labels visual appearance.
+Some separators are added to adjust the X-axis labels appearance.

 ```
 // formats labels of additional axis